PURPOSE OF VIDEOUROLOGYTM

 A Word document must be provided that contains the following:

-This statement should disclose any commercial associations during the last two years that might create a conflict of interest in connection with the video.
+This statement should disclose any commercial associations during the last three years that might create a conflict of interest in connection with the video.
 See “Author Disclosure” under “Legal Aspects” for more details.)

 All videos related to minimally invasive surgery, and advanced open surgical techniques will be considered.
 Videos related to surgical anatomy, embryology, physiology, pathology, or radiology of conditions of interest to surgeons are also acceptable.